NCI Drug Dictionary

 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 A synthetic analog of vitamin D with potential antineoplastic activity.
 In the liver, doxercalciferol is converted to its biologically active vitamin D metabolites, which control the intestinal absorption of dietary calcium, the tubular reabsorption of calcium by the kidney and, in conjunction with parathyroid hormone (PTH), the mobilization of calcium from the skeleton.
 Through interaction with specific receptor proteins in target tissues, these vitamin D metabolites act directly on osteoblasts to stimulate skeletal growth, and on the parathyroid glands to suppress PTH synthesis and secretion.
 This agent has also been shown to inhibit the growth of retinoblastomas, and may exhibit some antiproliferative activity against prostate cancer cells.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 US brand name: Hectorol Chemical structures: (1alpha,3beta,5Z,7E,22E)-9,10-Secoergosta-5,7,10(19),22-tetraene-1,3-diol